AGENT: A Benchmark for Core Psychological Reasoning: Related Work

 \section{Related Work}

 \textbf{Machine Social Perception.} While there has been a long and rich history in machine learning concerning human behavior recognition \cite{aggarwal2011human,caba2015activitynet,poppe2010survey,choi2013understanding,shu2015joint,ibrahim2016hierarchical,sigurdsson2018charades,fouhey2018lifestyle} and forecasting \cite{kitani2012activity,koppula2013learning,alahi2016social,kong2018human,liang2019peeking}, prior work has typically focused on classifying and/or predicting motion patterns.
 However, the kind of core psychological reasoning evaluated in AGENT emphasizes mental state reasoning.
 This objective is loosely aligned with agent modeling in work on multi-agent cooperation or competition \cite{albrecht2018autonomous}, where a machine agent attempts to model another agent's type, defined by factors such as intentions \cite{mordatch2018emergence,puig2020watch}, rewards \cite{abbeel2004apprenticeship, ziebart2008maximum, hadfield2016cooperative, shu2018m}, or policies \cite{sadigh2016planning,kleiman2016coordinate,nikolaidis2017human,lowe2017multi,wang2020too,xie2020learning}.
+In addition, the recent interest in value alignment \cite{hadfield2016cooperative} is also essentially about learning key aspects of intuitive psychology, including goal preferences, rewards, and costs.
 Here, we present a rigorously designed and human-validated dataset for benchmarking a machine agent's ability to model aspects of other agents' mental states that are core to human intuitive psychology.
 These protocols can be used in future work to build and test models that reason and learn about other minds the way that humans do.